UDP / Real-Time Traffic Errors (Error Codes 03, 04, 11, 19)

 • VPNs or secure gateways

-• Network inspection or traffic-shaping tools
+• Traffic inspection or filtering tools

-• Try a different network
+• Try connecting from a different network

-• Use the Troubleshoot option
+5. Use the Softdrive Troubleshoot Option

 Related Error Codes